fxlrnrpt/fxlrnrpt/README.md

 # Hello ~~darkness my old friend~~ there 👋

 ℹ️ My name is Andrey.
-[Rockstar wannabe](https://notsoalive.goncharov.page/) -> coding monkey at Meta -> ML-padawan at Skoltech.
+[Rockstar wannabe](https://notsoalive.goncharov.page/) -> coding monkey at Meta -> ML padawan at Skoltech.

 🧪 Research interests are in the DL/LLM interpretability.
 Eager to explore why DL models are the way they are for explainability, control and performance gains.